 Examples of our work in the antitrust transportation sector include:

-Since 2007, the firm has represented All Nippon Airways in the U.S. government’s criminal antitrust investigations of the air cargo and passenger air transportation industries, and in multiple civil class action lawsuits filed against ANA and other airlines.
-The government’s criminal investigations were resolved without incarceration of any ANA employees, and the firm continues to defend ANA in the civil damages class action In re Transpacific Passenger Air Transportation Antitrust Litigation in the U.S. District Court for the Northern District of California.
+- All Nippon Airways.
+Constantine Cannon represented All Nippon Airways (ANA) in the U.S. government’s criminal antitrust investigations of the air cargo and passenger air transportation industries, and in multiple civil class action lawsuits filed against ANA and other airlines.
+The government’s criminal investigations were resolved without incarceration of any ANA employees, and the firm defended ANA in the consolidated class action In re Transpacific Passenger Air Transportation Antitrust Litigation in the U.S. District Court for the Northern District of California.

 - American Trucking Associations.
-Constantine Cannon represented the American Trucking Associations (“ATA”) in litigation before the U.S. District Court for the Central District of California and the U.S. Court of Appeals for the Ninth Circuit, seeking to enjoin rules adopted by the city-owned Port of Los Angeles that impose criminal penalties on private port terminal operators if they deal with motor carriers that have not obtained a discretionary “concession” from the Port.
+Constantine Cannon represented the American Trucking Associations (ATA) in litigation before the U.S. District Court for the Central District of California and the U.S. Court of Appeals for the Ninth Circuit, seeking to enjoin rules adopted by the city-owned Port of Los Angeles that imposed criminal penalties on private port terminal operators if they dealt with motor carriers that had not obtained a discretionary “concession” from the Port.
 The concession program sought an “economic transformation” of port trucking and mandated compliance with a long list of requirements, including a prohibition against motor carriers’ use of “independent owner-operators” as trucking subcontractors.
-ATA argued that the concession mechanism was preempted by federal statutes that forbid states and their political subdivisions from enacting rules “related to a price, route, or service” of a freight motor carrier and from partially suspending federally-registered motor carriers’ right to serve routes in interstate commerce.
-After two rounds of appeals to the Ninth Circuit, ATA obtained a preliminary injunction against several concession provisions and a permanent injunction against the key independent owner-operator prohibition was also enjoined permanently.
-The Supreme Court granted certiorari with respect to other issues, and a decision is pending.
+On behalf of the ATA, Constantine Cannon obtained a preliminary injunction against several concession provisions and a permanent injunction against the key independent owner-operator prohibition.
+On appeal, the Supreme Court unanimously agreed that federal statutes preempted the placard and parking requirements.